15460 Manca

 The asteroid was discovered on 25 December 1998, by Italian astronomers Andrea Boattini and Luciano Tesi at Pistoia Mountains Astronomical Observatory in San Marcello Pistoiese, central Italy.
 It was named for Italian amateur astronomer Francesco Manca.

 Orbit and classification

 Manca belongs to the Koronis family, a family of stony asteroids in the outer main-belt with nearly ecliptical orbits.
-It orbits the Sun at a distance of 2.6–3.2 AU once every 4 years and 12 months (1,810 days).
+It orbits the Sun at a distance of 2.6–3.2 astronomical units (AU) once every 4 years and 12 months (1,810 days).
 Its orbit has an eccentricity of 0.09 and an inclination of 3° with respect to the ecliptic.

 The asteroid's observation arc begins 48 years prior to its official discovery observation, with a precovery taken at the Palomar Observatory in March 1950.

 Physical characteristics

 Manca has also been characterized as an X-type asteroid by Pan-STARRS photometric survey.

 Rotation period

 In August 2012, a rotational lightcurve was obtained for Manca from photometric observations made at the Palomar Transient Factory, California.
-It gave it a rotation period of 7.2723 hours with a brightness variation of 0.22 magnitude (U=2).
+Analysis of the lightcurve gave a rotation period of 7.2723 hours with a brightness variation of 0.22 magnitude (U=2).